The Greenhouse (TV series): Season 1

 In the Leadership School - "The Greenhouse", run by Louis Klein and his son Robbie Klein, is joined by the brothers Alfi and Ella-Lee Reshef, the children of Guri Reshef and Naomi Reshef; The first Israeli astronaut who was killed in a space accident.
-In the greenhouse there are two clubs; The ravens and eagles.
+In the greenhouse there are two clubs; The ravens and vultures.
 The ravens Club deals with studies, education and music.
-The Eagles club are involved in sports when the center of interest in the Eagles Club is the basketball team where the boys play basketball and the girls cheer.
-Later in the season it is revealed that behind the school's pastoral appearance lurks a terrible plot, the two responsible for which are Judy Goren, Daniel's mother, the Eagles Club captain, and Zeev Neeman who actually works for a mysterious man called the 'client'.
+The Vultures club are involved in sports when the center of interest in the Vultures Club is the basketball team where the boys play basketball and the girls cheer.
+Later in the season it is revealed that behind the school's pastoral appearance lurks a terrible plot, the two responsible for which are Judy Goren, Daniel's mother, the Vultures Club captain, and Zeev Neeman who actually works for a mysterious man called the 'client'.
 The students in the "greenhouse" feel that strange things are happening in their school and decide to investigate this together, while forming the "Galapagos" gang, they managed to thwart the plot of Zeev and Judy and at the same time experienced new loves and personal crises.
 At the end of the season it is revealed that Naomi Reshef is alive, and the one who saved her was Marcus who worked with Zeev and Judy to save Naomi and eventually sacrificed himself so that Zeev and Judy would fail in their plot.
 After Marcus dies a zeev and Judy Forcing Naomi into helping them.
 At the end of the season Zeev puts a bomb in the greenhouse and runs away, but Daniel and Yiftach, the captain of the ravens Club, manage to destroy the bomb in the pool in the cave next to the school, where Naomi was in a coma.
 Judy was eventually sent to prison for life and so was Eric, who collaborated with Zeev and Judy was sent to prison.
 Robbie Klein goes to jail for stealing the Israeli space agency's satellite, and the client's assistant, Nicole, shoots and kills Zeev.
 The Reshef family returns home and at the end of the season Ella-Lee is waiting for her new boyfriend.